Docs Index

 To view pending tests, click on the test to see the candidate list:

-• If the test is not yet complete or has not started yet, the comparative score will say Pending.
+• If the test is not yet complete or has not started yet, the score will say Pending.

 • If the time limit has expired, the status will say Expired.